wentbackward/music-theory/basic-theory.md

 </tbody>
 </table>

--   We can see all the uppercase ones are 4+3, major chords.
+We can see all the uppercase ones are 4+3, major chords.
 All except one of the lowercase ones are 3+4, which is the pattern for a **minor chord**.
-The odd one out is vii and is a diminished chord.
+The odd one out is vii.
+It is 3+3 and called a **diminished chord**.
 Yeah it's the runt of the family and we'll ignore it for now.
--   It's quite lovely that we have the 4+3 and 3+4 for major chords.
+I find it quite lovely that we have the 4+3 and 3+4 for major and minor chords.
 It blows my mind that people figured this stuff out and came up with such an elegant language of music.

 ## Traids in every key

--   Major chords will just be denoted by the root note, so C Major will be written C
--   Minor chords will have the root note plus a small m, so A Minor is Am
--   Flats and sharps are put in their proper place after the note name
--   Here again we can see why we want to keep the notes in each scale labeled ABCDEFG
+Major chords are generally just be denoted by the root note, so C Major will be written C. Minor chords will have the root note plus a small m, so A Minor is written Am.
+Flats and sharps are put in their proper place after the note name.
+Here again we can see why we want to keep the notes in each key labeled as ABCDEFG and use &flat; and &sharp; to do so.
+Things would get very confusing indeed.

 <table border="0" cellspacing="0" cellpadding="6" rules="all" frame="none">